aspschn/swingby/README.md

 ## License

-Foundation is developing under MIT License.
+Swingby is developing under MIT License.
 For the detail, see the LICENSE file.